The London Canal Museum is a registered charity and an Accredited Museum run and staffed mainly by volunteers, to professional standards.

-We will re-imburse travel expenses and all reasonable out-of-pocket expenses and up to £3 per day for lunch food when a full day is worked.
-These are reimbursed by cheque, usually once a month, or more often if there are larger sums involved.
+We will re-imburse travel expenses and all reasonable out-of-pocket expenses and up to £3.50 per day for lunch food when a full day is worked.
+These are reimbursed by bank transfer, usually once a month, or more often if there are larger sums involved.

 Currently we are looking for volunteers to undertake the following roles - click on the role title to find out more

 Front-of-House Volunteers (0945-1700 Tuesdays to Sundays, one or two days per fortnight)

 Adult Group Customer Services (both administrative and practical)